Body Fat Calculator

 Methods for measuring body fat

-Even though using an online body fat calculator like ours is a decent method to estimate your body fat percentage, it is not the most accurate.
+Even though using an online tool like ours is a decent method to estimate your body fat percentage, it is not the most accurate.
 Other, usually more involved and more expensive methods often produce superior results.
 None of them can be described as "the best method to measure body fat" - all have advantages and drawbacks .
 Here are some of them in brief.

 Bioelectric Impedance Analysis